amassera/juvenile_nhp_anb/README.md

 ## Code/Software:

 ## Top-level matlab model functions
-run_model_comparison.m - fit each model to subject behavior/
+run_model_comparison.m - fit each model to subject behavior

-run_models.m - fit selected model to subject behavior/
+run_models.m - fit selected model to subject behavior

-predict_behaviour.m - predict behavior for each subject given fitted model parameter values/
+predict_behaviour.m - predict behavior for each subject given fitted model parameter values

-compare_models.m - compare models in terms of AIC/
+compare_models.m - compare models in terms of AIC

 ## Matlab utility functions
-fit_behavior.m - fit a model for each subject (used by run_model_comparison.m, run_models.m)/
+fit_behavior.m - fit a model for each subject (used by run_model_comparison.m, run_models.m)

-read_subj_data.m - read and preprocess subject data (used by fit_behavior.m)/ fit.m - fit a model to subject data (used by fit_behavior.m)/ energy_decision.m - compute the negative log-likelihood for a subject given a set of parameter values (used by fit.m)/ predict.m - (used by energy_decision.m, predict_behaviour.m, fit_behavior.m)/
+read_subj_data.m - read and preprocess subject data (used by fit_behavior.m)

+fit.m - fit a model to subject data (used by fit_behavior.m)

+energy_decision.m - compute the negative log-likelihood for a subject given a set of parameter values (used by fit.m)

+predict.m - (used by energy_decision.m, predict_behaviour.m, fit_behavior.m)

-params_within_limits.m - check that parameter values are within limits (used by energy_decision.m and fit.m)/ predict.m - compute response probabilities for a set of trials given model parameter values (used by predict_behaviour.m, energy_decision.m, fit_behavior.m)/ rescorla_td_prediction.m - implements the Rescorla-Wagner RL rule (used by predict.m)/
+params_within_limits.m - check that parameter values are within limits (used by energy_decision.m and fit.m)

+predict.m - compute response probabilities for a set of trials given model parameter values (used by predict_behaviour.m, energy_decision.m, fit_behavior.m)

+rescorla_td_prediction.m - implements the Rescorla-Wagner RL rule (used by predict.m)

 # R data analysis scripts
-plot_fit.R - generate predicted response from GLMM/ compute_cumulative_score.R - calculate the cumulative score for each subject at each time point/ data_analysis_computational_model_parameters.R - Mixed model to compare the fitted model parameters between the two rearing groups across time and plot       (Figure 5 and Figure 6)/ data_analysis_parameters_predicting_task_performance.R - linear mixed models for each model parameter and performance measure in the original version of the task across time/ data_analysis_task_performance.R - To compare performance on the original A-not-B task between the two rearing groups over time/ data_preprocessing_SI.R - pre-processing analyses
+plot_fit.R - generate predicted response from GLMM

+compute_cumulative_score.R - calculate the cumulative score for each subject at each time point

+data_analysis_computational_model_parameters.R - Mixed model to compare the fitted model parameters between the two rearing groups across time and plot       (Figure 5 and Figure 6)

+data_analysis_parameters_predicting_task_performance.R - linear mixed models for each model parameter and performance measure in the original version of the task across time

+data_analysis_task_performance.R - To compare performance on the original A-not-B task between the two rearing groups over time

+data_preprocessing_SI.R - pre-processing analyses